MattTrip/aws-data-pipeline/README.md

     Read the runtime parameters required later for spark Call the Airflow API endpoint to run the Airflow DAG

-3. Airflow (running on a AWS EC2 instance) will take over to orchestrate further tasks
+3. Airflow (running on AWS EC2 instance) will take over to orchestrate further tasks

-4. Airflow will spark-submit the job to to Amazon EMR
+4. Airflow will run the Spark job on Amazon EMR Cluster

 5. EMR will output the partition data into the designated s3 output path